maxfieldegaj/genai-for-developers/README.md

+## TODO - Max
+- Swap Gitlab for Github
+- Investigate working with existing codebase
+- Investigate slack bot as an input

 # GenAI for Developers

 Generative AI is opening up doors for individuals and businesses alike.
 Developers can take advantage of this new technology in a myriad of ways, from simplifying mundane tasks, to building applications that take advantage of the latest technology.